stuartpb/stubernetes/hack/node-setup/README.md

-# stubernetes-setup
+# node-setup

-This repository contains utility scripts and resources I use to bootstrap the initial stages of nodes in my personal Kubernetes cluster (running on [OpenSUSE Kubic](https://kubic.opensuse.org/) as of 2020-10-01).
+This directory contains utility scripts and resources I use to bootstrap the initial stages of nodes in my personal Kubernetes cluster (running on [OpenSUSE Kubic](https://kubic.opensuse.org/) as of 2020-10-01).

 They are all laid out to be run from this directory.

-## config-imagers
+## config-writers

 These are scripts that make files to be placed on removable media to configure a freshly-installed system.